 Requests for funding exceeding the maximum award amount will be considered on a case-by-case basis.

-Deadline: Proposal submissions for the 2017-2018 Academic Year are accepted on a rolling basis until funding runs out.
+Deadline: Proposal submissions for the Academic Year are accepted on a rolling basis as funding remains.

 Please send a 1-3 page proposal for your activity to firstname.lastname@example.org.
 The proposal should include the following: